Enviropass Logo

 • The restriction thresholds apply at the homogeneous material level in both markets;

-• These thresholds are of 0.1% w/w for all restricted substances except for cadmium which is at a level of 0.01% w/w;
+• These thresholds are 0.1% w/w for all restricted substances except for cadmium, which is at a level of 0.01% w/w;

-• Exemptions apply to specific applications, such as lead contained in some metal alloys, glasses, or ceramics in certain electronic components.
+• Exemptions apply to specific applications, such as lead contained in some metal alloys, glasses, or ceramics in specific electronic components.

 Differences Between India and EU RoHS